makew0rld/gemget/README.md

 ```
 GO111MODULE=on go get -u github.com/makeworld-the-better-one/gemget
 ```

-If you want to install from the latest commit (not release), clone the repo and then run `go install` inside it.
+Change the last part to say `gemget@master` to install from the latest commit

 # Features to add
 - Support TOFU with a certificate fingerprint cache, and option to disable it